henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 ## 6.1 generalizing our definition of vectors

+Python

-Python supports **object-oriented programming (OOP),** which is a great framework for generalization.
-Specifically, Python classes support **inheritance**: you can create new classes of objects that inherit properties and behaviours of an existing parent class.
-In our case, we want to realize the 2D and 3D vectors we’ve already seen as instances of a more general class of objects simply called **vectors**.
+- supports **object-oriented programming (OOP)** => framework for generalization.
+- classes support **inheritance**: you can create new classes of objects that inherit properties and behaviours of an existing parent class.
+  - In our case, we want to realize the 2D and 3D vectors we’ve already seen as instances of a more general class of objects simply called **vectors**.
 Then any other objects that inherit behaviours from the parent class can rightly be called vectors as well.

 <img src="https://res.cloudinary.com/dri8yyakb/image/upload/v1632034905/B000F4C9-05C1-4948-808C-ABFFAAF19968_dnjiyx.png"/>

 ### creating a class for 2d coordinate vectors.

-In code, our 2D and 3D vectors have been coordinate vectors, meaning that they were defined as tuples of numbers, which are their coordinates.
+In code, our 2D and 3D vectors have been **coordinate vectors**, meaning that they were defined as tuples of numbers, which are their coordinates.
 (We also saw that vector arithmetic can be defined geometrically in terms of arrows, but we can’t translate that approach directly into Python code.)
 For 2D coordinate vectors, the data is the ordered pair of the x- and y-coordinates.
 A tuple is a great way to store this data, but we can equivalently use a class.
-We’ll call the class representing 2D coordinate vectors Vec2:
+We’ll call the class representing 2D coordinate vectors Vec2.

+> one of the most interesting features in python is **operator overloading** which is a feature we will use extensively for or vector classes

 ```python
 class Vec2():